alex-berard/multivec/README.md

 ## Usage examples
 First create two directories `data` and `models` at the root of the project, where you will put the text corpora and trained models.
-The script `scripts/prepare.sh` can be used to pre-process a corpus (punctuation normalization, tokenization and lowercasing).
+The script `scripts/prepare-data.py` can be used to pre-process a corpus (punctuation normalization, tokenization, etc.)

     mkdir data
     mkdir models